Everything you ever wanted to know about skirt, blouse, dress, and robe sleeves and cuffs.

 A circular cap sleeve is a short, flaring sleeve that extends out from a smooth cap at the armhole.

 A fitted sleeve is a full-length narrow set-in sleeve.
 It may be either one piece with darting at the elbow or two-piece with vertical seams down the front and back of the arm.
+A fitted sleeve fits tighter at the elbow than a barrel sleeve and has more room in the cuff.
 They are also referred to as suit sleeves.

 A Juliet sleeve is a long sleeve with a puffed upper section seamed to a fitted lower section.